-Par ticipant Claims Agai nst Sponsors And I Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items On 3/15/11, the Seventh Circuit vacated the district court's order granting class certification.
-On November 16, 2011, Plaintiffs filed an amended Motion for Class Certification.
-On September 24, 2012, the district court granted class certification as to the claims regarding excessive fees and to a sub-class of the company stock fund claim.
-The court denied certification as to the stable value fund claim, and to a separate subclass of the company stock fund claim. excessive fees were offered in the plan; whether the stable value fund was managed in accordance with disclosure documents; and whether there was excessive cash in the company stock fund.
+Participant Claims Against Sponsors And Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items company stock fund. need to be resolved at trial: whether investment options with excessive fees were offered in the plan; whether the stable value fund was managed in accordance with disclosure documents; and whether there was excessive cash in the company stock fund.
 3. On 4/3/09, the court granted class certification as to the claims regarding the excessive fees and the stable value fund, but denied class certification as to the claim regarding the company stock fund.
 The court ruled that participants whose frequent trading activities created the need for a greater cash buffer in the company stock fund were antagonistic to other participants.
-4. On 2/10/10, the court ruled that plaintiffs' attempt to pursue planwide relief for the stock fund claim through a direct action brought by one of the named plaintiffs would not be allowed.
-The court explained that plaintiffs' pleadings failed to provide adequate notice that the plaintiffs intended to pursue a direction action claim.
-The court also explained that plaintiffs cannot seek plan-wide relief without there being procedural safeguards to protect absent members and to prevent redundant suits.
-5. On 3/15/11, the Seventh Circuit vacated the district court's class certification order and directed the district court to consider class certification based on the Seventh Circuit's class certification opinion in Spano v.
-Boeing .
-6. On 9/21/11, the district court issued an order permitting the plaintiffs to amend their complaint to add two new named plaintiffs, but denying plaintiffs permission to amend their complaint on 10/12/11.
-7. On 9/24/12, the district court granted in part and denied in part the plaintiffs' amended Motion for Class Certification.
-The court granted certification to the claim regarding excessive fees.
-However, the court denied certification to the claim alleging an improper selection of a stable value fund, taking issue with the benchmark assumptions made by plaintiffs in articulating this proposed class.
-With respect to the company stock fund claim, the court granted certification to one proposed subclass, but denied c

-Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items other subclass, holding that the proposed subclass was not defined adequately enough to satisfy the typicality requirement.
-Beesley v.
+4. On 4/3/09, the court vacated the trial date set for 4/6/09 and ordered briefing on one of the named plaintiff's desire to pursue the company stock fund claim directly, in light of the court's denial of class certification as to the company stock fund claim.
+5. Defendants and plaintiffs are both seeking permission from the Seventh Circuit to appeal the class certification decision.
+7. Beesley v.
 International Paper Co., 3:06- cv-00703-DRH- CJP (S.D.
 Ill. filed 9/11/06) Amended complaint filed on 5/1/08.
-Second amended complaint filed on 9/7/11.
 Judge David R. Herndon Court denied motion to transfer venue on 8/24/07.
 The stay on class certification proceedings, imposed on 8/24/07 due to Lively appeal, was lifted on 4/4/08.
 The order lifting the stay notes that the litigants in the Lively case are set to settle their case before the class certification issue is resolved by the Seventh Circuit.
 Motion for class certification granted on 9/26/08.
-On 1/21/2011, the Seventh Circuit vacated the district court's class certification order.
 On 1/23/09, plaintiffs filed a motion for summary judgment as to liability on alleged failures by defendants to: (1) allocate to the plan securities lending revenue generated before a securities lending program was implemented; and (2) implement a securities lending program earlier.
-On 1/23/09, defendants filed a motion for summary judgment on most of the claims alleged in the complaint.
-Among the arguments that defendants are making is that it is improper to make comparisons to International Paper's defined benefit plan.
-1. Amended complaint filed on 5/1/08.
+On 1/23/09, defendants filed a Significance: 1.
+Amended complaint filed on 5/1/08.
 In addition to revenue sharing, plaintiffs allege - without alleging details - that International Paper engaged in prohibited transactions by: (1) entering into agreements with service providers, whereby International Paper benefited rather than plan participants; (2) placing revenue generated from plan assets in corporate accounts; (3) causing participant contributions to be transferred into accounts held by International Paper, and from which International Paper received a benefit at the expense of the participants; (4) entering into service agreements with service providers, with whom there were conflicts of interest; (5) allowing company stock to remain as an investment option; (6) forcing plan participants to own company stock in order to have a 401(k) plan and "prohibiting them from selling it until age 55"; and (7) favoring the defined benefit plan which was run by the same managers, and thereby causing lower investment returns and performance for the 401(k) plan.
-Plaintiffs also allege that charging fees through a master trust arrangement not only results in confusing fee disclosures, but that it actually results in higher fees.
-Plaintiffs allege that using a master trust arrangement - International Paper used improper and misleading benchmarks (including "custom-designed[,]" non-market benchmarks) to misrepresent the performance of the investment options.
-2. In a supplemental brief filed on 4/27/09 opposing defendants' motion for partial summary judgment, Plaintiffs argue that Hecker v.
-Deere (7th Cir.) is not applicable because Deere offered mutual funds, whose fees are arguably set at a competitive rate due to market competition, while International Paper offered separate accounts.
-Beesley v.
-International Paper Co., 3:06- cv-00703-DRH- CJP (S.D.
-Ill. filed 9/11/06) Amended complaint filed on 5/1/08.
-Second amended complaint filed on 9/7/11.
-Judge David R. Beesley v.
-International Paper Co., 3:06- cv-00703-DRH- CJP (S.D.
-Ill. filed 9/11/06) Amended complaint filed on 5/1/08.
-Second amended complaint filed on 9/7/11.
-Judge David R. Beesley v.
-International Paper Co., 3:06- cv-00703-DRH- CJP (S.D.
-Ill. filed 9/11/06) Amended complaint filed on 5/1/08.
-Second amended complaint filed on 9/7/11.
-Judge David R. Herndon Court denied motion to transfer venue on 8/24/07.
-The stay on class certification proceedings, imposed on 8/24/07 due to Lively appeal, was lifted on 4/4/08.
-The order lifting the stay notes that the litigants in the Lively case are set to settle their case before the class certification issue is resolved by the Seventh Circuit.
-Motion for class certification granted on 9/26/08.
-On 1/21/2011, the Seventh Circuit vacated the district court's class Beesley v.
-Court denied motion to transfer venue on 8/24/07.
-The stay on class certification proceedings, imposed on 8/24/07 due to Lively appeal, was lifted on 4/4/08.
-The order lifting the stay on the Lively case are set to settle their case before the class certification issue is resolved by the Seventh Circuit.
-Seventh Circuit vacated the district court's class certification order.
-On 1/23/09, plaintiffs filed a motion for summary judgment as to liability on alleged failures by defendants to: (1) defendants to: (1) implemented; and (2) implement a securities lending program was implemented; and (2) implement a securities lending program earlier.
-On 1/21/2011, the Seventh Circuit vacated the district court's class certification order.
-On 1/23/09, defendants filed a motion for summary judgment on most of the claims alleged in the complaint.
-Among the arguments that defendants are making is that it is improper to make comparisons to International Paper's
+Plaintiffs also allege that charging fees through a master trust arrangement not only results in confusing